 This section contains the steps to design the ASN.
 It starts with defining the scope of the ASN, followed by gaining agreement on guidelines, redesigning workflows, building the registry, and selecting measures that will demonstrate change.
-The content in these steps is specific to colorectal cancer ASNs; however, the objectives for each step remain the same for the design of any ASN.

 This section also contains design considerations for facilities seeking to customize aspects of the ASN based on their resources, patient volume, and the interoperability of EHR systems.